dchacke/blog/_posts/2020-11-01-what-to-do-in-the-face-of-corporate-wokeism.markdown

 I haven't made the switch for all of them, and I may never manage that, but for many, I have.
 I don't eat at those restaurants anymore, I don't use Google as a search engine anymore, I have moved most of my articles from Medium to this self-hosted blog, I have canceled Netflix, I have stopped using Airbnb, and I have canceled my Outsite membership.

 Disclaimer: my search wasn't exhaustive, and I did it a couple of weeks ago.
 It's possible some of the companies have since retracted their statements or posted some new ones.
 To find out whether a company supports, say, BLM, you can do a DuckDuckGo search for "company name BLM" or "company name black lives matter."
 Likewise, social media is a good candidate.
-[Here's](https://twitter.com/search?q=(from%3A%40WordPress)%20black%20lives%20matter&src=typed_query) an example of how I checked WordPress's Twitter history for support BLM, which, at the time of writing this article, turned up clean.
+[Here's](https://twitter.com/search?q=(from%3A%40WordPress)%20black%20lives%20matter&src=typed_query) an example of how I checked WordPress's Twitter history for support of BLM, which, at the time of writing this article, turned up clean.
 [Here's](https://twitter.com/search?q=(from%3A%40podia)%20black%20lives%20matter&src=typed_query) an example of one of Gumroad's competitors, Podia, which turned up dirty.
 You can also check a company's Instagram account for pictures of black squares.
 Sometimes companies have whole arms of their business dedicated to "amplifying black voices."
 Sometimes it's just a tagline in their Twitter profile description.
 Sometimes it's the CEO speaking on behalf of the company.
 If the company sent you an email directly, it's easy.
 Etc.